 What is postnatal massage?

 I consider postnatal massage to be any session in which we're working on issues and conditions specific to your post-pregnancy body.
 While "postnatal" and "postpartum" refer to the 6-8 week time period immediately following childbirth, every body is different and our postnatal-related massage sessions might extend beyond those first two months.
 I'm happy to work with whatever rate of recovery you are experiencing.
-I teach the postnatal massage elective class, "Bodywork for the New Mother," at the Oregon School of Massage, so you know that I'm dedicated to postnatal/postpartum care!
+I have taught the postnatal massage elective class, "Bodywork for the New Mother," at the Oregon School of Massage, so you know that I'm dedicated to postnatal/postpartum care!

 What happens in a postnatal massage session?